decentralized-identity/keri/docs/Q-and-A-Security.md

 ## **Q: According to the SSI Book KERI will never be able to substitute the internet conventional PKI infra.
 Right?
 [SSI Book](https://livebook.manning.com/book/self-sovereign-identity/chapter-8/v-9/144): "As powerful as this (read KERI-like) solution appears, completely self-certifying identifiers have _one major Achilles heel_: the controller’s identifier needs to change every time the public key is rotated.
 As we will explain further in _Chapter 10_ on decentralized key management, key rotation—switching from one public/private key pair to a different one—is a fundamental security best practice in all types of PKI.
 Thus the inability for self-certifying identifiers alone to support key rotation has effectively prevented their adoption as an alternative to conventional PKI.\

 {TBW prio 1}

-## **Q: How are KERI witnesses and watchers incentived to spread KELs and KERLs and make them available?
+## **Q: How are KERI witnesses and watchers incentivized to spread KELs and KERLs and make them available?
-{TBW prio 2}
+DNS and other infrastructure generally not billed to end-user; relative cost per end-user substantially lower than traditional/first-gen DLTs and blockchains.\
+An assumption we make: **Watchers** will be comparatively cheap and small communities, networks, and services will likely stand one up as a "loss leader".\
+Controllers are incentivized to spin up **witnesses**.
+Controllers will likely buy/lease at least 1 witness if they want their AID publishized/diseminated.
+This is cloud-scale infra (2 orders of magnitude lower than DLT infra).
+(_SamMSmith_)

+#### **Q: KERI versus Lightning/BTC Layer2: could witnesses and watchers form tiers or "layers"?
+Will there be cheap secondary/lightning-node witnesses and heavy-duty, enterprise-scale witnesses?

+ Communities and networks will pool resources and security and service models will evolve, we assume. (_SamMSmith_)

+Freer market closer to blockchain market model or pay-as-you-go clouds; no real moats or lock-ins in the spec as written...
+Implementation guide should maybe go into how to firewall different clients (like virtual machines on a cloud server) or other security-model eccentricities. (_@Chunningham_)

+#### **Q: Can a conformance test enforce publication of records or logs to judge them fairly as service providers?
+Maybe but that's layers above the current spec.
+This spec gives anchors for that kind of tracking, at least? //credit scoring based on opaque algos and unknown data stores and local identifiers - nothing portable to audit, proprietary turtles all the way down.

+Decentralizing REPUTATION was a core driver of decentralized identity in its early days (and core ideological thread in IIW); we could be dogfooding our own decentralized infrastructure reputation; pagerank and star-ranking systems are opaque and difficult to audit; publishing algos should still be our goal, and auditable algos is everything.
+(_SamMSmith_)

 ## **Q: Could a KEL or KERL be pruned or charded?
 Compared to blockchains KEL and KERL are lean and mean data structures.
 So pruning or charding might not be necessary.
-For the sake of security KEL and KERL can't be charded, because they are ambient available.
-However you could soft-prune a KEL because if you've verified to the root-of-trust once, you don't need to do that again up until the current key event in the KEL {The same holds for KERLs?}\
-{TBW prio 2}\
-_(@henkvancann)_
+KEL and KERL are charded by nature: as soon as delegation comes in or key rotation. _(@henkvancann)_ \

+    - Sharding = recombinatory P2P replication
+            - Chunningham: Every KEL is already shardable because each root identifier could be split, combined, moved whenever
+#### **Q How big is KEL in the worst case scenario or corner case?
+You could chunk or prune huge KERLs; that's overkill unless it's really huge You can archive the old state and just keep genesis and last year's updates, for ex.

+WCS: high-volume millions of SIGNING events per hour is realistic corner case to worry about, however.
+If each transaction is sealed as a distinct event, that would make for a pretty big KEL.

+That might be kind of an anti-pattern though; implementation guide should probably recommend a merkle every minute in super high-volume signing infrastructures, for example:
+- WCS KELs are 500bytes per event
+- 10-30K txns per second = "visa scale"; load balancing may be needed; horizontal scalability achieved by delegation trees; delegations allow segmentation of storage (i.e. pre-sharding); if audit logs are anchored to delegated events in a pre-sharded log, you achieve very good scalability

 ## **Q: Why does KERI demand signing and digesting the full over-the-wire serialization of a message?
 The discussion of `KERI`s approach to *serializing messages and signing and digesting the full over-the-wire serialization* is inconvenient for implementers.
 The motivation for this approach I am calling Zero Message Malleability as a property of `KERI`.